-Across market categories, beach vacations quite are popular, especially among the traditional markets.
-Over one-half of the traditional market respondents indicated being very likely to take a beach vacation in the next vear.
+Across market categories, beach vacations are quite popular, especially among the traditional markets.
+Over one-half of the traditional market respondents indicated being very likely to take a beach vacation in the next year.
 When markets outside the traditional and emerging markets are considered, beach vacations remain popular (37%), though these folks prefer the mountains or other types of destinations (41%).
-The findings suggest that potential within the Outer Banks traditional markets is hiqh and these markets are crucial generating to visitation.
+The findings suggest that potential within the Outer Banks traditional markets is high and these markets are crucial to generating visitation.